Introduction to Competitive Analysis & A Competitive Analysis Example Template

 You'll be able to compare their weaknesses against your strengths and vice versa.
 By doing this, you can better position your company, and you'll start to uncover areas for improvement within your own brand.

 Competitive Analysis is extremely important for a correct development of business.
 Doing high quality competitive analysis allows you to understand the market well as well as your competitor and your main advantage over them.
 This also allows you to get an understanding of how the competition works in the market and make correct decisions for your business.
+Once you gather the information needed to complete the competitive analysis example framework, you are ready to solidify what makes you stand out from the rest - click here to learn about the value proposition.

 Arizona Microcredit Initiative (AMI) has consulting and microloan support for yourself and your business.
 If you have any more questions, you can schedule an appointment today through https://www.azmicrocredit.org/schedule-a-consultation-1 or reach out to us at firstname.lastname@example.org.